Get in Touch

 The "Options"

-• Generating and evaluating possible options
+• Generating and evaluating potential options

 • Identifying your ideal outcome

-• Common errors when generating options
+• Common errors in option generation

 Case Study/Discussion Point